aleereigue/pbi/week1/README.md

 On Thursday we will be working with some notebooks; these are already in this week's folder on GitHub.

 :white_check_mark:  If you have any problems **please do ask** by posting a question on the Piazza forum (you can privately message me on there if you do not want to ask a question in puclic).
 I will be monitoring the forum closely throughout the course and this is the best way to get in touch with me.

+I've added some reading and reference material suggestions that some of you may like to refer to for some background biology information.
+This is entirely optional, you are not expected to read through all these, but may find them useful on occassion during the course.
+You can find these [here](../resources/biology_catchup.md).